 If a terminated member is rehired by the borough and re-enrolls in the plan after a one-year break in service has occurred, years of service prior to the one-year break in service will be credited towards his vesting percentage calculation as per the definition of "vesting percentage" in § 3-1 hereof, provided that the terminated member who under the plan did not have a nonforfeitable right to any interest in the plan resulting from employer contributions and his consecutive one-year breaks in service did not equal or exceed the greater of five (5) or the aggregate number of his pre-break years of service.

-If a terminated member receives a distribution pursuant to this section and is subsequently rehired and resumes employment covered under this plan, prior to five (5) consecutive one-year breaks in service, his employerderived forfeited account balance will be restored only if he repays the full amount distributed to him before the earlier of five (5) years after the first date on which the member is reemployed by the borough or the close of the first period of five (5) consecutive one-year breaks in service commencing after distribution.
+If a terminated member receives a distribution pursuant to this section and is subsequently rehired and resumes employment covered under this plan, prior to five (5) consecutive one-year breaks in service, his employer-derived forfeited account balance will be restored only if he repays the full amount distributed to him before the earlier of five (5) years after the first date on which the member is reemployed by the borough or the close of the first period of five (5) consecutive one-year breaks in service commencing after distribution.

 If a nonvested member terminates, he will be deemed to have repaid the deemed distribution as of the date of reemployment.